BloomBooks/RoseGarden/README.md

 There are drawbacks to choosing the image from the first content page.
 It's rarely the most exciting image in the book and thus rarely the one chosen for the cover by the author.
-Trying to find the closest matching image in the book is an interesting AI problem that **RoseGarden** is unlikely to ever tackle.
+Trying to find the closest matching image in the book is an interesting problem that **RoseGarden** may tackle in the future using perceptual hashes.

 ## Dealing with books imported before RoseGarden